 As the name suggests, microfiber cloths are made up of synthetic micro-sized fibres finer than your average cloth.
 These small fibres are able to attach themselves to the smallest of dirt particles – particles that your average cloth would usually skim over.
 Hence, cleaning your phone screen with a microfiber cloth will ensure that dirt particles present on your phone are picked up and removed from the screen.

-Not only are these cloth’s more hygienic, but they also make cleaning surfaces easier and more efficient.
+Not only are these cloths more hygienic, but they also make cleaning surfaces easier and more efficient.
 Cloths that are not made from microfiber have the tendency to push the dirt around on surfaces, rather than remove it.
 The split fibres of microfiber cloths create more surfaces for dirt and bacteria to grab onto, ultimately, resulting in a cleaner, dirt-free surface.

 Although microfiber cloths can be used dry, using a microfiber cloth on its own, may not efficiently remove all bacteria from your device, seeing as viruses are too small for microfibre cloths to pick up.
 To ensure your device is left completely clean, it’s important to use a cleaning spray alongside a cloth.
 Having said that, not all cleaning sprays will work well and could even ruin your phones coating.
-Try to choose a spray which is specifically made for cleaning devices such as phones, laptop screens and PCs.
+Try to choose a spray that is specifically made for cleaning devices such as phones, laptop screens and PCs.

-Screen cleaning kit
+Try a Screen cleaning kit

 One of the best methods to ensure your phone screen is kept clean is to use a screen cleaning kit.
 These all-in-one cleaning kits come with everything you need to ensure your phone is left reasonably clean without any germs.
 Typically, these kits will include a microfibre cloth and cleaning spray.
 The spray acts to kill germs and bacteria, while the cloth helps to remove dirt with ease.
 Compared to things such as surface wipes or soap and water, screen cleaning kits offer a safer, cleaner, heavy-duty option and ensure you have all the tools you need to maintain a clean, germ-free device.

 Are you looking for a kit which you can take with you in your bag day-to-day?
 Then the oneo All in One Screen Cleaning Kit is a great choice.
 With great portability, this compact travel size kit from oneo is easy to use and features a cleaning spray and microfibre cloth in the same product.
-The soft, microfibre cloth is great at picking up any bits of dirt or gunk leftover or for wiping up the cleaning solution.
+The soft, microfibre cloth is great for picking up any bits of dirt or gunk leftover or for wiping up the cleaning solution.

 How to clean your phone with a screen cleaning kit: